Virginia hid execution files from the public. Here's what they don't want you to see

 The Department of Corrections declined NPR's request for an interview.
 In an emailed statement, a representative said the files contained "sensitive health, security, and personnel information about former inmates, victims, and VADOC employees, which makes them private in nature."

-The Library of Virginia also declined a request for an interview to discuss why the agency relinquished the files to the Corrections Department in January.
-But back when all the documents were still public in December, government records archivist Roger Christman told reporters he believed the library's job was to keep files about events like execution accessible – not hidden.
+The Library of Virginia also declined a request for an interview to discuss why the agency relinquished the files to Corrections in January.
+But back when all the documents were still public in December, government records archivist Roger Christman told reporters he believed the library's job was to keep files about events like executions accessible – not hidden.

 "That's what this entire building and agency is about," Christman said.
 "Whether you agree with it or not, this was happening."